juliendiot42/SlackAutoTranslate/README.md

 ## Install

-Complete [SlackAutotranslate.service](./SlackAutotranslate.service) file and copy it into `/etc/systemd/system`.
+- Complete [SlackAutotranslate.service](./SlackAutotranslate.service) file and copy it into `/etc/systemd/system`.
+- Change lines `8 ~ 12` of the file `index.js` to specify the channels you want to track

-Start it with `systemctl start SlackAutotranslate`.
+- Start it with `systemctl start SlackAutotranslate`.

-Enable it to run on boot with `systemctl enable SlackAutotranslate`.
+- Enable it to run on boot with `systemctl enable SlackAutotranslate`.

-See logs with `journalctl -u SlackAutotranslate`.
+- See logs with `journalctl -u SlackAutotranslate`.